 Hydro Motion

-For 15 years our boats have successfully sailed on the power of the sun.
-This means 15 years of sustainable innovation and inspiring the maritime sector.
-In 2020 the team took the next big step towards a sustainable maritime industry by exploring uncharted waters and starting a new project; the Hydro Motion project.
+For 15 years our boats have been successfully sailing on the power of the sun.
+This means 15 years of sustainable innovation and inspiring the maritime sector for 15 years.
+In 2020 the team took the big next step towards a sustainable maritime industry by exploring uncharted waters and starting a new project; the Hydro Motion project.
 The team built world’s first flying hydrogen boat!

 This year, we will take the next step in bridging the gap between “technology of the future” and the current norm by implementing the newest technologies.